videojs/videojs-contrib-ads/README.md

 * `nopreroll` (EVENT) - Trigger this event to indicate that there will be no preroll ad.
 Otherwise, the player will wait until a timeout occurs before playing content.
 This event is optional, but can improve user experience.
 * `nopostroll` (EVENT) - Trigger this event to indicate that there will be no postroll ad.
 Otherwise, contrib-ads will trigger an adtimeout event after content ends if there is no postroll.
 * `ads-ad-started` (EVENT) - Trigger this when each individual ad begins.
+* `contentresumed` (EVENT) - If your integration does not result in a "playing" event when resuming content after an ad, send this event to signal that content can resume.
+This was added to support stitched ads and is not normally necessary.
 * `ads.startLinearAdMode()` (METHOD) — Call this method to signal that your integration is about to play a linear ad.
 This method triggers `adstart` to be emitted by the player.
 * `ads.endLinearAdMode()` (METHOD) — Call this method to signal that your integration is finished playing linear ads, ready for content video to resume.
 This method triggers `adend` to be emitted by the player.
 * `ads.skipLinearAdMode()` (METHOD) — Call this method to signal that your integration has received an ad response but is not going to play a linear ad.
 This method triggers `adskip` to be emitted by the player.